tuxology/tracevizlab/labs/102-tracing-wget-critical-path/README.md

 ### Task 1: Recording two executions of wget

-You need to save two traces of the same wget instruction.
-You can either use [lttng-record-trace](https://github.com/tahini/lttng-utils) or use lttng directly to trace the command:
+For this lab, we will look at 2 executions of the `wget` command.
+The traces can be recorded using [lttng-record-trace](https://github.com/tahini/lttng-utils) or lttng directly to trace the command:

 ```
 $ lttng-record-trace wget http://www.dorsal.polymtl.ca